-Preferred routing within the routing network can be used on all connections.
-Priority bumping is supported within the routing network, but not in the interface shelves.
-All other connection features such as conditioning, rrtcon, upcon, dncon, etc. are also supported.
+Preferred routing within the Routing Network can be used on all connections.
+Priority bumping is supported within the Routing Network, but not in the Interface Shelves.
+All other connection features such as conditioning, rrtcon, upcon, dncon, and so on. are also supported.